 In The News:

-Bruce Norris of The Norris Group will be speaking at OC FIBI presenting How to create a $100,000 Payday Per Deal in 2015 on Tuesday, February 3.
+Bruce Norris of The Norris Group will be speaking at AOA San Diego presenting How to create a $100,000 Payday Per Deal in 2015 on Thursday, February 19.

-Bruce Norris of The Norris Group will be speaking at SDIC FIBI presenting How to create a $100,000 Payday Per Deal in 2015 on Thursday, February 5.
+Bruce Norris of The Norris Group will be speaking at AOA Anaheim presenting How to create a $100,000 Payday Per Deal in 2015 on Tuesday, February 24.

 For more information about The Norris Group’s California hard money loans or our California Trust Deed investments, visit the website or call our office at 951-780-5856 for more information.
 For upcoming California real estate investor training and events, visit The Norris Group website and our California investor calendar.
 You’ll also find our award-winning real estate radio show on KTIE 590am at 6pm on Saturdays or you can listen to over 170 podcasts in our free investor radio archive.